Food bank: United Kingdom

 People who turn to food banks are typically grateful both for the food and for the warmth and kindness they receive from the volunteers.
 However, sometimes food banks have run out of supplies by the time they arrive.
 Some find it humiliating to have to ask for food, and the packages they receive do not always seem nutritious.
-Some food banks have tried to respond with innovative programs; London Street Foodbank for example began asking donors to send in supermarket vouchers so that those they serve will be able to choose food that best meets their nutritional needs.
+Some food banks have tried to respond with innovative programs; London Street Food bank for example began asking donors to send in supermarket vouchers so that those they serve will be able to choose food that best meets their nutritional needs.

 The Trussell Trust revealed a 47% increase in several three-day emergency supplies provided by their food banks in December 2016 compared to the monthly average for the 2016–17 financial year.
 Public donations in December 2016 meant foodbanks met the increased need in that month, but donations in January, February and March 2017 all fell below the monthly average of 931 tonnes for the 2016-17 financial year.

 Although going for a few years by various small charities around the world, 2017 saw a significant increase in media coverage and take up of the reverse advent calendar.
 The UK Money bloggers campaign encouraging the public to give something to a food bank every day for 25 days was covered by The Mirror, The Guardian and others.
-Emma Revie of the Trussell Trust said, "for too many people staying above water is a daily struggle".
+Emma Revie of The Trussell Trust said, "for too many people, staying above water is a daily struggle".

 Food bank use has increased since Universal Credit was implemented as part of the Welfare Reform Act 2012.
 Delays in providing the first payment force claimants to use food banks, also Universal Credit does not provide enough to cover basic living expenses.
-Claiming Universal Credit is complex and the system is hard to navigate, many claimants cannot afford internet access and cannot access online help with claiming.
-A report by the Trussell Trust says:
+Claiming Universal Credit is complex and the system is hard to navigate, as many claimants cannot afford internet access and cannot access online help with claiming.
+A report by The Trussell Trust says:

 UK food banks appealed for volunteers and supplies, fearing an increase in demand for food as Universal Credit was rolled out further.

 UK food bank users

 According to a May 2013 report by Oxfam and Church Action on Poverty, about half a million Britons had used food banks.
 The Trussell Trust reports that their food banks alone helped feed 346,992 people in 2012–13.
 Numbers using food banks more than doubled during the period 2012–13.
 "Foodbanks help prevent crime, housing loss, family breakdown and mental health problems."
-Reasons why people have difficulty getting enough to eat include redundancy, sickness, delays over receiving benefits, domestic violence, family breakdown, debt, and additional fuel costs in winter.
+Reasons why people have difficulty getting enough to eat include redundancy, sickness, delays over receiving, domestic violence, family breakdown, debt, and additional fuel costs in winter.
 Some clients of foodbanks are at work but cannot afford everything they need due to low pay.

 Close to half of those needing to use food banks have had issues with their benefit payments.
 Sanctioning benefits was the single most frequent reason for food bank referrals and there has been criticism over sanctions being imposed for allegedly spurious reasons.